tim-kos/frey/README.md

 <!-- /badges -->

 Frey let's you launch web infrastructure with a single command.
-It uses Ansible & Hashicorp's Terraform to to the heavy lifting.
+It uses Ansible & Hashicorp's Terraform to do the heavy lifting.

 ![](https://upload.wikimedia.org/wikipedia/commons/3/38/Freyr_by_Johannes_Gehrts.jpg)